xernot/weatherCLI/README.md

 # weathercli

-A fast, terminal-based weather forecast application written in C. Features a split-pane interface with location management, tabbed forecasts with time-of-day breakdowns, AI-powered weather summaries tailored to outdoor activities, and a chat mode for free-form weather questions.
+A fast, terminal-based weather forecast application written in C. Features a split-pane interface with location management, tabbed forecasts with time-of-day breakdowns, and integrated AI capabilities.
+GPT-powered summaries adapt to your activity (motorcycling, skiing, sailing) and highlight what matters most for each.
+A free-form chat mode lets you ask natural language weather questions across multiple locations — ideal for planning trips and comparing conditions along a route.

 ```
 ────────────────────────────────────────────────────────────────